Cod-e-Codes/test-repo/README.md

 - [Contributing](#contributing)
 - [License](#license)

-> ⚠️ **Admin features require authentication.**
+> ⚡ **Admin features require authentication.**
-> Admin commands (like `:cleardb`) are now fully functional for authenticated admins.
-The admin system is stable but under active testing—please report any issues you find.
+> Admin commands (like `:cleardb`) are fully functional for authenticated admins.
+The admin system is stable and production-ready.

 ---